eggerj/cospliceModNet/README.md

 - `gtf`: Exon models in GTF format for annotating event types of LSVs and SVRs.
 GTF should be the same build and version of the GFF file used during the build step with MAJIQ and should only contain "exon" records (third column).
 Exon only GTF can be created using awk.
 - `group_name`: A unique identifier for file naming (e.g. name of experiment).

-Running `create_psi_matrix.py` will produce two output ('.csv`) files:
+Running `create_psi_matrix.py` will produce two output (`.csv`) files:
-- psi_matrix.example_data.csv: PSI matrix where rows are samples and columns are LSVs
+- `psi_matrix.example_data.csv`: PSI matrix where rows are samples and columns are LSVs
-- lsv_data_dictionary.example_data.csv: LSV annotation dictionary where each row is an LSV and each column contains information regarding the LSV.
+- `lsv_data_dictionary.example_data.csv`: LSV annotation dictionary where each row is an LSV and each column contains information regarding the LSV.

 Example data is stored in the directory `example_data`: